 But what exactly are milestones?
 And how does a team leader decide on milestones when creating a project timeline?

-What Are Project Milestones?
+What Are Milestones in Project Management?

-- The project has reached a specific stage marking a percentage of its completion (e.g., 50% done)
+- The project has reached a specific stage marking a percentage of its completion (e.g., 50% done).

 - A deliverable is produced.